Keekihime: Career

 When Keekihime was 14 years old, she posted her first video on Nico Nico Douga on 1 January 2010.
 Her username, meaning "cake princess" in Japanese, originated from her love of cakes and her wish to become a princess.
 She later posted dance covers on the website, as well as live streaming almost daily in Japanese.
 She stated that had an audience of approximately 1,000 to 3,000 people per live stream and was, at the time, the only non-Japanese live streamer on Nico Nico Douga.
 Keekihime stated that she was able to become fluent in Japanese in one year from live streaming daily.
 She was also nicknamed "Asuka" by her viewers due to her resemblance to Asuka Langley Soryu from Neon Genesis Evangelion.

 At age 15, Keekihime applied to become a singer through an online audition held by Victor Entertainment and spent 3 months in Japan training.
 She was later offered to debut with two other girls as the girl group Tone Jewel, which was promoted as a trio of "hardcore otaku" high school girls.
 Before the group's official debut on 22 August 2012, they released an independent pre-debut extended play, titled Sistars Trip, at Comiket 82 on August 11, 2012, with the cover artwork drawn by Keekihime.
 Keekihime remained a member until the end of 2013, when she left due to issues with her visa, which limited the amount of times she was allowed to perform.
 Keekihime stated to Arama!
 Japan in 2014 that a Japanese anti-fan had convinced her management to end her contract and that she was unable to find other work in entertainment.

 After returning to Austria, Keekihime worked as a hotel receptionist.
 During this time, she continued live streaming on Showroom and releasing music independently through TuneCore as a net idol.
 Her debut solo album, Sweet Tooth, was released in 2018.
 In addition, she began cosplaying in events such as Tokyo Game Show 2017, Comiket 94, and Tokyo Game Show 2018.

-In March 2020, Keekihime moved back to Japan on a one-year working holiday visa, but she was unable to find cosplay work due to the COVID-19 pandemic and returned to Austria after her visa ended.
+In March 2020, Keekihime moved back to Japan on a one-year working holiday visa.
 She stated she was working as a translator for the Japanese data consulting firm Classmethod.
 She later became the official voice actress and cosplayer for the company's mascot, Mesoko.
+She was unable to find cosplay work due to the COVID-19 pandemic and returned to Austria after her visa ended.